23 Delicious Types of Non Fruit Pies

 Marlborough Pie

 A Marlborough pie is a sweet pastry filled with custard and topped with whipped cream.
 A Marlborough pie was created in England during the 18th century.
-However, today there are many variations on how to make one.

 Some people prefer using puff paste rather than shortcrust pastry.
 Others choose to fill their pies with lemon curd instead of custard.
 Some prefer adding raisins to the top of their pies.